Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators: Abstract

 \section{Abstract}

-Doppler shift of quasiparticle dispersion induced by charge currents is responsible for the critical supercurrents in superconductors and spin-wave instabilities by spin-transfer torque in metallic ferromagnets.
-Here we predict an analogous effect in thin films of magnetic insulators.
-A coherent spin current, excited by stripline microwaves, or a thermal magnon current, driven by a temperature gradient, can induce a Doppler shift that tilts the magnon dispersion in the spin-current direction.
-Around a critical driving strength, that is characterized by a spin-wave instability in the self-consistent mean-field treatment, the pumped magnon current reaches a maximum accompanied by a strong breaking of chiral pumping.
-The backaction of magnon currents on magnetic orders is therefore important for realizing large spin currents in low-dimensional magnonic devices.
+The Doppler shift of the quasiparticle dispersion by charge currents is responsible for the critical supercurrents in superconductors and instabilities of the magnetic ground state of metallic ferromagnets.
+Here we predict an analogous effect in thin films of magnetic insulators in which microwaves emitted by a proximity stripline generate coherent chiral spin currents that cause a Doppler shift in the magnon dispersion.
+The spin-wave instability is suppressed by magnon-magnon interactions that limit spin currents to values close to but below the threshold for the instability.
+The spin current limitations by the backaction of magnon currents on the magnetic order should be considered as design parameters in magnonic devices.

-\textit{Introduction.}---Electrically insulating magnetic films hold the promise of low-dissipation information processing with magnons \cite{magnonics1,magnonics2,magnonics3,magnonics4,spin_insulatronics}.
-Complex nonlinear dynamics emerge in the presence of a large number of nonequilibrium magnons \cite{Suhl,turbulence}, excited by microwaves \cite{magnon_BEC,nonlinear_microwave,chemical_NV}, heating \cite{thermal_STT,thermal_injection}, or electrical spin injection \cite{transistor,nonlinear_electric1,nonlinear_electric2}.
-The nonequilibrium magnon chemical potential can overcome the magnon gap to cause magnon Bose-Einstein condensation \cite{magnon_BEC,nonlinear_electric1,swaser,BEC_Bender1,BEC_Flebus}.
+\textit{Introduction.}---Realization of a large spin current is an important pursuit in spintronics.
+Electrically insulating magnetic films are promising candidate to achieve this goal, allowing low-dissipation information processing by magnons \cite{magnonics1,magnonics2,magnonics3,magnonics4,spin_insulatronics}.
 The presently most suitable material to study magnon dynamics is yttrium iron garnet (YIG), a ferrimagnet with high Curie temperature and arguably the lowest damping \cite{low_damping_nanometer,saga_of_YIG}.
-Ultrathin YIG films with thicknesses even below 10~nm can maintain very high magnetic quality \cite{ultrathin_YIG,7nm} and a strongly enhanced magnon conductivity \cite{nonlinear_electric1,nonlinear_electric2}.
-Magnons in thin films of YIG injected via current-biased platinum contacts through the spin Hall effect enhance the Drude-type magnon conductivity \cite{transistor,nonlinear_electric1,Duine}, affect the magnon chemical-potential distribution \cite{Navier_Stokes}, or lead to Bose-Einstein condensation \cite{SHE_BEC1,SHE_BEC2,nonlinear_electric1}.
+Ultrathin YIG films with thicknesses below 10~nm maintain very high magnetic quality \cite{ultrathin_YIG,7nm} and a strongly enhanced Drude-type magnon conductivity \cite{transistor,nonlinear_electric1,Duine} that should be suitable to carry large spin currents.
+Recently, large spin currents were observed in ultrathin YIG transistors with DC-current biased Pt gates that inject a large number of nonequilibrium magnons \cite{Suhl,turbulence,magnon_BEC,nonlinear_microwave} into the conducting channel \cite{nonlinear_electric1,nonlinear_electric2}.